Discovery of the Asymmetric Effect in the Response of Photoionization Gas: The asymmetric effect of response timescale

-Here, we will provide an overview of the derivation process for the precise recombination timescale of the ionized gas in previous literature (e.g., \citealt{arav2012, netzer2013}).
+Studies of BALs in quasar spectra have shown that ions such as $\rm N^{4+}$, $\rm C^{3+}$, and $\rm Si^{3+}$ in the gas surrounding quasars are primarily governed by photoionization, e.g., \cite{wang2015,he2017,he2022,lu2018,hemler2019,vivek2019,zhao2021}.
+Therefore, our work focuses on gases dominated by photoionization.
+Here, we will provide an overview of the derivation process for the precise recombination timescale of the photoionization gas in previous literature (e.g., \citealt{arav2012, netzer2013}).
 The population density of of a given element in ionization stage i is represented by

 where the ionization rate per particle is $I_i$, and the recombination rate per particle from ionization stage i+1 to i is $R_i$.
 Here, we exclusively focused on the photoionization processes and omitted collisional ionization from our analysis.
 Equation \ref{eq1} forms a set of n+1 coupled differential equations for an element with n electrons and n+1 ions.
 In the state of photoionization equilibrium, i.e., when ${\d n_i}/{\d t}=0$, these reduce to n equations of the form